axel-sirota/handling-streaming-apache-pulsar/demos/module5.md

 ## Setup

-What we will review is an application that uses the `log4j` kafka appender to send all application logs into a Kafka topic, and we will migrate that into a Pulsar topic.
+What we will review is an application that uses the kafka client to send all application logs into a Kafka topic, and we will migrate that into a Pulsar topic.

 The first thing we need is to package our application and send it to the `kafka-pulsar`container: